Azure Application Integration

 Azure Portal

-Fill in a name for the app registration and choose Single tenant.
+Fill in a Name for the app registration and choose Accounts in this organizational directory only.
 Click Register.

 Azure Portal